jeremyfelt/webconference-2014/talk.md

 ## @jeremyfelt

 My name is Jeremy Felt.
 I'm a senior WordPress engineer with University Communications at Washington State University.
-I moved from Portland, OR to Pullman, WA about a year ago to fill this position and have enjoyed my introduction to University employment.
+I moved from Portland, OR to Pullman, WA about a year ago to fill this position and have been enjoying my introduction to University employment.

-WSUWP Platform http://wp.wsu.edu (setup a redirect to show on slide)

 I'll refer to our WSUWP Platform project a few times today as many of these lessons have been shaped during its creation.
 We're right around the corner from shipping version 1.0 of a central publishing platform built on WordPress for the University.
+The link up here - https://wp.wsu.edu/platform/ - will take you to the GitHub repository.

-Almost all of our work is open source and we're working toward abstracting WSU specific messaging so that any school can use it.
+Almost all of our work is open source and we're working toward abstracting WSU specific messaging so that any school can use take advantage of the project.
 We'd love to find others to collaborate with on the problems we're solving so if you're interested at all, it would be great to catch up over the next couple days.

 ## the future friendly web

+Ok.
 I want to address how managing environments fits with the tagline on this year’s Web Conference.

 “The Future Friendly Web”